pix3lize/mck-local/readme.md

 ## Contributing

-We welcome contributions to improve this guide!
+We welcome contributions!
 Here's how you can help:

 ### How to Contribute

-1. **Fork the repository**
+1. **Fork** the repository
-2. **Create a feature branch** (`git checkout -b feature/improvement`)
+2. **Create a feature branch**: `git checkout -b feature/improvement`
-3. **Make your changes** and test them thoroughly
+3. **Make and test** your changes thoroughly
-4. **Commit your changes** (`git commit -m 'Add some improvement'`)
+4. **Commit**: `git commit -m 'Add some improvement'`
-5. **Push to the branch** (`git push origin feature/improvement`)
+5. **Push**: `git push origin feature/improvement`
 6. **Open a Pull Request**

 ### Guidelines

-- Ensure your changes work with the latest versions of the tools mentioned
+- Test changes with the latest tool versions
-- Test your modifications on both ARM and x86 architectures if possible
+- Test on both ARM and x86 architectures when possible
-- Update documentation for any new features or changes
+- Update documentation for new features
-- Follow existing code style and formatting
+- Follow existing code style
-- Include clear commit messages
+- Write clear commit messages

 ### Reporting Issues

-If you encounter any problems or have suggestions:
+When reporting problems:

 1. Check existing issues first
 2. Create a new issue with:
-    - Clear description of the problem
+   - Clear problem description
    - Steps to reproduce
-    - Your environment details (OS, tool versions)
+   - Environment details (OS, tool versions)
    - Expected vs actual behavior

-### Support
+### Getting Help

-For questions or help:
 - Open an issue for bugs or feature requests
-- Check the official MongoDB Kubernetes documentation
+- Check official MongoDB Kubernetes documentation
-- Consult the k3d and kubectl documentation for cluster-related issues
+- Consult k3d and kubectl documentation for cluster issues